...

 https://doi.org/10.1124/pharmrev.120.000031

-An information search for this study was done based on a review of literature focused on cognitive impairments and the existing management strategies.
+An information search for this study was done based on a review of the literature focused on cognitive impairments and the existing management strategies.
 The findings highlight that other perceived mental disorders including dementia that is associated with loss of memory due to diseases can be prevented by the use of therapies to enhance people’s strength.

-In the piece the topic is discussed regarding issues with the brain, and how they can be helped or treated.
+In the piece, the topic is discussed regarding issues with the brain, and how they can be helped or treated.
 Employment treatment solutions are another major area of focus of the study, which is useful since it goes to the root of issues arising from these impairments.
 More support needs to be provided to the methods that are there so other types of clinical studies must be conducted.
 The brain decline is relevant to the topic of the study due to its association with sleeplessness.

 Conclusion